Translocation - when houses emigrate

 Translocation in the modern era

-The relocation of buildings in the modern era, i.e. since the time of the industrial revolution, has other motives, such as road extensions or the merging of several historic buildings.
-"Sometimes it is also the case that the individual building has no high monumental value at all, but then islands of remembrance are created.
-This is how the historic city centre in Hanover was created, for example," explains the expert.
-"After the destruction of the Second World War, remaining half-timbered houses or those saved elsewhere in Hanover (and the region) were demolished and rebuilt in the area around the Kreuzkirche and the Ballhof during the reconstruction in the 1950s."
-Just last year, the spectacular relocation of a 600-tonne wooden church in Kiruna (Sweden), which had to be relocated due to subsidence caused by mining, was reported in the media.
+The structure relocation in the modern era, i.e., since the time of the industrial revolution, has other motives, such as road extensions or the merging of several historic buildings.
+“Sometimes the individual building has no high monumental value at all, but then islands of remembrance are created.
+This is how the historic city centre in Hanover was created, for example,” the expert explains.
+“After the destruction of the Second World War, remaining half-timbered houses or those saved elsewhere in Hanover (and the region) were demolished and rebuilt in the area around the Kreuzkirche and the Ballhof during the reconstruction in the 1950s.”
+Only last year, the wooden Kiruna Church (Sweden) with its weight of 600 tons was relocated.
+It had to be moved due to subsidence caused by mining, the media reported.
 Grafe also knows of a completely relocated village in North Holland.
-"That's Zaanse Schans, the most famous open-air museum in the Netherlands.
-This village consists of these classic North Holland wooden houses that have all been brought together because they were in the way elsewhere."
-Between 1961 and 1974, many old buildings and windmills from the surrounding area were transported to the Zaanse Schans, rebuilt and restored to their original state.
-"The classic open-air museums," Grafe states, "even here in the neighbourhood in Hagen, Lindlar or Kommern, were all created out of this situation, because otherwise the buildings would have been demolished."
+“That’s Zaanse Schans, the most famous open-air museum in the Netherlands.
+This village consists of classic North Holland wooden houses that have all been brought together because they blocked the way elsewhere.”
+Between 1961 and 1974, many old buildings and windmills from the surrounding area were transported to the Zaanse Schans, rebuilt, and restored to their original state.
+“The classic open-air museums,” Grafe states, "“even here in the neighbourhood in Hagen, Lindlar, or Kommern, were all created out of this situation, because otherwise the buildings would have been demolished.”

 House Varresbeck -